Skip to main content

 Tri-County Electric Cooperative's system requires maintenance to provide reliable service.
 We will occasionally need to interrupt power to homes and business to safely perform system maintenance.
 We do our best to inform all affected members before the interruption.
 We appreciate your patience and understanding when we do have a planned outage.

-The majority of temporary power interruptions are caused by equipment installed on our power lines to detect faults and correct the condition before an outage can occur.
-Many of these temporary faults are caused by trees or animals, like squirrels, birds and snakes.
-Tri-County Electric Cooperative strives to provide reliable service to all our member-owners.
-If you experience any momentary interruptions on a regular basis, please contact us so we can investigate your concerns.
+Most temporary power interruptions are caused by equipment installed on our lines that is designed to detect faults and correct the condition before a full-scale outage occurs.
+Many of these temporary faults are caused by trees, or by animals like squirrels, birds or snakes, that get into the lines.
+Tri-County Electric Cooperative strives to provide reliable service to members.
+If you experience interruptions on a regular basis, please contact us so we can investigate your concerns.

 Back to Top